yeasy/cello-archived/README.md

 *TODO: We may need a setup script.*

-All services are setup through Docker containers by default.
+All services are recommended to setup through Docker containers by default.

 ### Master Requirement
 * docker engine: >=1.10.0